camunda/camunda/docs/ci.md

 ##### Debugging

-> NOTE: the end process is somewhat convoluted, so do not hesitate to suggest things which may
+> NOTE: the end of this process is somewhat convoluted, so do not hesitate to suggest things which may
 > simplify it.

 Next is the fun part where it comes to debugging.
 You can use the `maven.surefire.debug` (